OriHoch/pysiogame/README.txt

 Technical Stuff:
-	This game used to be optimized for 1024x768, but recently rebuild to work on larger (and smaller) screens as well.
+	This game used to be optimized for 1024x768, but later rebuild to work on larger (and smaller) screens as well.
 	The layout is a mixture of fluid, elastic and fixed elements.
 	The menu is fixed to the left with static size (doesn't scale, but is scrollable)